Epping Cricket Club

 The record of the game states:

-In the early 1880's the Cable family started the Bell Common C.C., the parents of 'A.J.C.
+In the early 1860's the Cable family started the Bell Common C.C., the parents of 'A.J.C.
 Cable' providing all the gear and a tent.
 A very good wicket was made on the Common, ditches being filled in, banks levelled and removable posts and chains erected.
-The brothers Cable- Alfred, Frank and Walter- were undoubtedly the backbone of the team, and were well supported by such players as Walter Banfield, Fred Simpson, “Sixty” Everitt and very frequently Frank Silcock, and many County players also came along when possible.
+The brothers Cable - Alfred, Frank and Walter - were undoubtedly the backbone of the team, and were well supported by such players as Walter Banfield, Fred Simpson, “Sixty” Everitt and very frequently Frank Silcock, and many County players also came along when possible.
 After some years an Essex Competition was started, and owing to some of the players not being selected, a “split” arose and the Epping Victoria team was started and functioned on the Plain.
-Eventually a public meeting was called and the present Town Club was brought into being, and the 'Common' ceased to be a club.
+Eventually a public meeting was called and the present Town Club was brought into being and the 'Common' ceased to be a club, although they would later reform and become Epping Foresters.

 When the ground was opened, a supporter offered £5 for the first century scored by a player on the new ground.
 Imagine A.J.Cable's leg being pulled on scoring 99 before being caught at point so close to winning the prize on offer.
 There was in fact no century scored during the opening season and the offer was withdrawn.